Azure-Samples/communication-services-java-quickstarts/CallAutomation_ContinuousDtmfRecognition/README.md

 ### Run the application

-- Navigate to the directory containing the pom.xml file and use the following mvn commands:
-    - Compile the application: mvn compile
-    - Build the package: mvn package
-    - Execute the app: mvn exec:java
+1. Run the application.
-- Open `http://localhost:8080/index.html` in a Web browser.
+2. Open `http://localhost:8080/index.html` in a Web browser.
-- To initiate the call, click on the `Place a call!` button.
+3. To initiate the call, click on the `Place a call!` button.
-- From the target phone, enter some DTMF and watch the application console.
+4. From the target phone, enter some DTMF and watch the application console for the `DTMF tone received` log line.